zeroibc/my-mac-os/README.md

 I use a lot of applications on my mac.
 Here is a list of the ones that I love and use the most in my day to day life, sorted by their importance.
 I also share my dotfiles [here](https://github.com/nikitavoloboev/dotfiles).

 ### 1. [Alfred](https://www.alfredapp.com/)
 - This is by far my favourite application that I have.
-It saved me a lot of time in my life
+It saved me a lot of time in my life:
 <img src="https://i.imgur.com/L2Y0o44.png" width="500" alt="img">

 - It has a really great [community](http://www.alfredforum.com/) and very powerful [workflows](https://www.alfredapp.com/workflows/) that you can use